hseymo/PWA-Text-Editor/README.md

 ## Description
 ---
- The goal of this project is to build an Progressive Web Application with starter code provided.
-This application is a text editor for notes or code snippets.
+ The goal of this project is to build an Progressive Web Application with starter code for a basic text editor.
+This application is intended for notes or code snippets.
 It uses the Service Worker and Cache APIs to cache assets and API responses, which help the application run without an internet connection.
 It utilizes Webpack and Workbox to deliver optimized, bundled code and modular CSS.
 Additionally, it uses Babel transpiler to use ES6 Javascript syntax.

  <br><br>
 Please visit this [link](URL) for the deployed application. <br><br>